hvrscheduler - HVR Scheduler server.

 This parameter can also be passed from hvrmaint using the -quiesce_grace option.

-Internal slave co-process.
+Add label lbl to HVR's internal child co-processes.
 The scheduler uses two co-processes at runtime; one to make SQL changes to the hub database (-swork), and the other for listening for database events (-slisten).

 Connection timeout after secs seconds to the old HVR Scheduler process.